Thorfgin/charactercreator/README.md

 	TODO:

 	CRITICALS:
-	- CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down
 	- CRITICAL FIX: Sentry finding, ensure Safari can handle the PDF.
 	>> DEFECT: jsPDF PubSub Error Font is not stored as string-data in vFS, import fonts or remove declaration doc.addFont('InknutAntiqua-Regular.ttf').